A fighter for Michigan's working families

 Gretchen never backs down from tackling the toughest problems facing Michigan’s working families, and she was a key leader in addressing Detroit’s fiscal crisis.
 The Flint water crisis was a powerful motivator in Gretchen’s decision to seek the governorship.
 “As a parent, every time I turn on the faucet, I think about the families in Flint,” she has said.
 “We need action.
 We need vision.
 And we need accountability.”
 She is a strong believer in the power of women’s leadership because when women’s voices are included, families and communities benefit from better policy outcomes.
 “Women care about the same issues everyone cares about,” Gretchen has said, “except we’re just acutely more aware and confronted with certain things that just aren’t equal.”
 Education is a top priority for Gretchen, who knows that strengthening schools and increasing educational opportunities for all Michiganders will create jobs and expand economic opportunities for working families.
 Her legislative accomplishments include leading the bipartisan passage of Healthy Michigan, which expanded access to Medicaid to more than 600,000 Michiganders.
 Gretchen also successfully led the fight against Republican efforts to create a loophole in an anti-bullying bill that would have told Michigan's students it was okay to bully other kids as long as it was based on “religious belief or moral conviction.”
 Gretchen made national headlines for her success in blocking this “license to bully” from becoming Michigan law.
 As a governor with executive authority, she would fight for all Michiganders to be treated with dignity and respect.
 As women’s rights are under attack like never before and millions of Americans’ access to health care is in jeopardy, Gretchen — a steadfast pro-choice champion — will fight back against the dangerous Republican agenda that seeks to turn back the clock on the progress we’ve worked so hard to make.
 Gretchen is an advocate for voting rights, and recognizes that when so many voters have to “stand in line, take off work, get childcare, try to figure out how to get transportation,” in order to make their voices heard, we must make it easier, not harder, to exercise this most fundamental American right.

 “It’s got to be with resolve and Michigan grit that we can both be patriotic enough to respect the office, and fight the office holder when he's wrong,” Gretchen said as she addressed the Women’s March on Lansing in January the day after President Trump’s inauguration.
-Michiganders and the EMILY’s List community have seen the power of Democratic women in executive leadership positions, and with only 16 Democratic governors and merely two Democratic women governors in our entire country, this open seat is an opportunity we can’t afford to miss.
-President Trump narrowly won Michigan in 2016, and with high-stakes battles at every level of the ballot in this state in 2018, all eyes are on Michigan — and after Republican Governor Rick Snyder’s failed leadership, Gretchen is the experienced leader we need to fight for our values and win.
+Michiganders and the EMILY’s List community have seen the power of Democratic women in executive leadership positions, and Gretchen is the experienced leader we need to fight for our values.
 During a Republican administration, Democratic governors are uniquely positioned to show our country the power of innovative leadership in action and the enormous positive impact that the policies Democrats fight for can make.
-As governor, Gretchen would have executive authority to protect Michiganders from President Trump and his Republican allies’ dangerous agenda — and to serve as an example to the rest of our country of just how much we can accomplish together when an experienced, principled, and inclusive Democratic woman leads the way forward.
-The GOP will fight Gretchen with everything they’ve got to hold on to this critical swing state governorship, so let’s show her the full support of the EMILY’s List community of over five million people and help her win this high-stakes fight for working families in Michigan and across the country.
+As governor, Gretchen will have executive authority to protect Michiganders from President Trump and his Republican allies’ dangerous agenda — and to serve as an example to the rest of our country of just how much we can accomplish together when an experienced, principled, and inclusive Democratic woman leads the way forward.